propublica/stateface/README.md

-# StateFace
+# StateFace <span id="us">z</span>

 A font you can use in your web apps when you want tiny state shapes as a design element.

 It's designed to be used at small sizes, and the shapes have been highly simplified to make for a really small font.
 All 50 states plus D.C. and a wee continental U.S. map fit in about 22k, and they look great on Retina displays.